-As a result of allowing for actual experience, which may be different from that assumed previously, an experience item may be observed in the reconciliation to 31 March 2020.
-The effect of allowing for the actual experience is shown in Appendix 3.
+As a result of allowing for actual experience, an experience item is observed in the reconciliation to 31 March 2021, as shown in Appendix 3 and Appendix 5.

 Guaranteed Minimum Pension (GMP) Equalisation

 As a result of the High Court's recent Lloyds ruling on the equalisation of GMPs between genders, a number of pension schemes have made adjustments to accounting disclosures to reflect the effect this ruling has on the value of pension liabilities.
 It is our understanding that HM Treasury have confirmed that the judgement "does not impact on the current method used to achieve equalisation and indexation in public service pension schemes".
 More information on the current method of equalisation of public service pension schemes can be found here.